 How to apply

-- A copy of the Master's dissertation
+- Copy of Master’s thesis

 Please see the guidelines and regulations for appointments to Research Fellowships at the University of Oslo.

 No one can be appointed for more than one PhD Research Fellowship period at the University of Oslo.

 According to the Norwegian Freedom of Information Act (Offentleglova) information about the applicant may be included in the public applicant list, also in cases where the applicant has requested non-disclosure.

 The appointment may be shortened/given a more limited scope within the framework of the applicable guidelines on account of any previous employment in academic positions.

 The University of Oslo has an agreement for all employees, aiming to secure rights to research results etc.